Tiropitakia (small feta pies)

 - Put the pastries in a baking dish, leaving small spaces between them, as they will need space to rise a little.
 You can use baking sheets and/or parchment paper.

-- Glaze with a beaten egg and place them in the oven, until they become gold.
+- Glaze with a beaten egg and place them in the oven, until they become golden and sound hollow when you tap their bottoms.
 You can sprinkle with poppy seeds on top of the egg glaze, before you put them in the oven.

 Gina Lioti Cooking Club